-- Support the Acadian and francophone communities access to municipal information and services in French. - Collaborate and engage our stakeholders to develop policies, programs and services encourage and support vibrant, safe, and healthy French-language communities. - Encourage municipalities to increase the amount of French-language information and services provided to the public, in person, online through their websites and through BizPal.ca. - Collaborate with SNS-IS in relation to FLS provided by DMA. - Encourage Acadians and francophones to find out about and participate in local government. - Provide election information produced by DMA in French to municipalities and le Conseil Scolaire Acadien Provincial. - Encourage Acadian and francophone not-for-profit community groups and municipal units to learn more about funding programs offered by DMA. - Encourage a continued dialogue of cooperation and partnership between the Conseil de développement économique de la Nouvelle-Écosse (CDÉNÉ) and Municipal Advisors that supports economic growth and immigration, youth work force attachment, and rural enterprise.
+- Support the Acadian and francophone communities by improving access to municipal and housing information and services in French. - Collaborate and engage our stakeholders to develop policies and programs and services in an effort to encourage and support vibrant, safe, and healthy French-language communities. - Encourage municipalities to increase the amount of French-language information and services provided to the public, in person and online through their websites and through BizPal.ca. - Collaborate with SNS-IS in relation to FLS provided by DMAH. - Encourage Acadians and francophones to find out about and participate in local government. - Provide election information produced by DMAH in French to municipalities and le Conseil Scolaire Acadien Provincial (CSAP). - Encourage Acadian and francophone not-for-profit community groups and municipal units to learn more about funding programs offered by DMAH. - Encourage a continued dialogue of cooperation and partnership between the Conseil de développement économique de la Nouvelle-Écosse (CDÉNÉ) and Municipal Advisors that supports economic growth and immigration, youth work force attachment, and rural enterprise.

-- Collaborate with municipalities to assist with translation and to increase the amount of French-language information and services provided to the public. - Provide election information produced by the department in French to municipalities and le Conseil Scolaire Acadien Provincial (CSAP). - Continue to provide information and publications related to emergency management, fire prevention and public safety messages and materials in French whenever possible. - Maintain an ongoing dialogue with Acadian and francophone community organizations to help DMA recognize the need for French-language government services. - Continue to encourage collaboration between Le Conseil de développement économique de la Nouvelle-Écosse and Municipal Advisors. - Educate municipalities as to options to request the translation of their content within BizPal through SNS-IS. - Encourage more Acadians and francophones to become volunteers for the Ground Search and Rescue teams in their communities. - Assist municipalities with Acadian and Francophone populations and not-for-profit community groups as they apply for grants. - Strengthening the municipal-provincial relationship by working in partnership with Acadians and Francophone community organizations.
-Ongoing dialogue will help DMA improve their French-language government service offerings.
+- Collaborate with municipalities to increase the amount of French-language information and services provided to the public. - Provide election information produced by the Department in French to municipalities and CSAP. - Continue to provide information and publications related to emergency management, fire prevention, and public safety messages and materials in French whenever possible. - Maintain an ongoing dialogue with Acadian and francophone community organizations to help DMAH recognize the need for French-language government services. - Continue to encourage collaboration between (CDÉNÉ) and Municipal Advisors. - Educate municipalities as to options to request the translation of their content within BizPal through SNS-IS. - Encourage more Acadians and francophones to become volunteers for the Ground Search and Rescue teams in their communities. - Assist municipalities with Acadian and Francophone populations and not-for-profit community groups as they apply for grants. - Strengthening the municipal-provincial relationship by working in partnership with Acadians and Francophone community organizations.
+Ongoing dialogue will help DMAH improve their French-language government service offerings.